gitayam/poi-template/POI-Training_Name/Lesson_Plans/Lesson_Plan-Template/Lesson_Plan_Template.md

 ---
 ## SECTION 2: LESSON INTRODUCTION

+%%The concrete experience is supposed to be an exercise where students can tinker and fail safely and in a controlled manner.
+The CE allows students to stumble a little and to later appreciate the lesson even more%%

 ## **Concrete Experience / Motivator:**
 NOTE:Tell an interesting anecdote based on your experience, or recall a recent current event pertaining to the lesson unit topic to